odap-ac-uk/manual/ODAP_manual.md

 ---
-title: ODAP Manual
+title: ODAP Project Initiation Document
 ---

 <!--
 pandoc ODAP_manual.md --toc --filter pandoc-crossref --reference-doc ../_branding/odap-style.docx -o auto-generated/ODAP_manual.docx
 -->

-**This PROJECT INITIATION DOCUMENT is a shared description for the internal team of the core purpose, scope, operational components, and governance structure of the ODAP.
-It provides an introduction and a reference.**
+**This is a shared description for the internal team of the core purpose, scope, operational components, and governance structure of the ODAP.
+It provides an introduction, plan and a reference.**

 # What is the Outbreak Data Analysis Platform (ODAP)?

 The ODAP is the overarching term for a range of computers supporting research within a specific scope.
 These include the ODAP TRE (formerly called: flexible compute space; ultra; ultra2), and various project spaces in the National Safe Haven.

-It is divided into two sections:
+It has two components

-1. The "UNDER EMBARGO" section -- in which data are wholly controlled by contributors
+1. The ODAP Core - the extant, complicated network of overlapping, linked data from research studies and national datasets, created through a range of independent research activities.
+These datasets are linked through the ISARIC Clinical Characterisation Protocol.
+    - Purpose: to prepare for and support urgent public health research.
+    - Funding: The core ODAP is funded by the Baillie Gifford Pandemic Science Hub.
+    - Access: data are openly accessible to appropriately-qualified researchers studying questions within the scope of the platform by individual agreement with the data providers.
+Much of the data is under embargo and publication of results requires consent from the data providers.
+Put simply, access is open but not easy.

+2. ODAP Open - Making data access easy for approved researchers.
+A robust, fully-staffed data access governance system to lower the barrier to entry by allowing FAIR data access within the 5 safes framework.
+    - Funding: not in place.
+Funding from HDR UK infrastructure team is anticipated.
+    - Leadership: open call for a senior appointment when funding is available.
-2. The "NO EMBARGO" section -- in which data are accessible to appropriately-qualified researchers studying questions within the scope of the platform
+    - Access: data are openly accessible to appropriately-qualified researchers studying questions within the scope of the platform following a single, streamlined application

 The foundation for the ODAP is the International Severe Acute Respiratory Infection Consortium (ISARIC) Clinical Characterisation Protocol (CCP).